Regressions under Adverse Conditions: Introduction

 The three main contributions of this paper are as follows.
-First, we propose a general modeling framework for MES.
-Our models are flexible enough to incorporate possible non-linearities in the relationship between the MES and the covariates.
-Our framework also allows for cross-sectional regressions, time series regressions and any combination of the two.
+First, we propose a general modeling framework for the---typically dynamic---conditional MES.
+Our models are flexible enough to incorporate possible non-linearities in the relationship between the MES and the regressors.
+Our framework also allows for contemporaneous and/or lagged covariates, which may be serially dependent.
 Second, we provide feasible inference tools for MES regressions, including parameter and asymptotic variance estimation.
-This allows practitioners to identify the variables with significant explanatory content.
+This allows practitioners to identify the regressors with significant explanatory content.
 Third, we illustrate the usefulness of our regressions under adverse conditions in the three diverse contexts mentioned above.

+From the technical side, standard (one-step) M-estimation of MES regression models is infeasible as there exists no \textit{scalar} consistent loss function that is uniquely minimized in expectation by the MES \citep{FH24, DFZ_CharMest}.
+This contrasts with classical mean regressions, which can be estimated based on the squared error loss, as this loss is minimized (in expectation) by the mean.

+To make up for this defect of the MES, we draw on \textit{bivariate} ``multi-objective'' consistent loss functions for the MES (together with the quantile) proposed by \citet[Theorem~4.2]{FH24}.
+Following tradition in the risk management literature, we denote quantiles as the Value-at-Risk (VaR).
+These bivariate loss functions lead to a \textit{two-step} M-estimator: In the first step, we estimate the parameters of the VaR model for the distress variable by minimizing the quantile loss, exactly as in quantile regressions.
+In the second step, we obtain parameter estimates of the MES model by minimizing the squared error loss only for those observations with a distress variable larger than the (estimated) VaR.
+This event is typically called a ``VaR exceedance''.